AlexDonkers/OpenData/README.md

 # Dataset

 This dataset consists of a manual transformation from the RDF Turtle version of the Open Smart Home to a Cypher version, applicable in Neo4j.

+# Conference paper

+We used this dataset in:
+Donkers, A.J.A., Yang, D., & Baken, N. (2020).
+Linked Data for Smart Homes: Comparing RDF and Labeled Property Graphs.
+In Proceedings of the 8th Linked Data in Architecture and Construction Workshop, Dublin, June 17-19, 2020.